oalders/fzf-demo/marp.md

 vim +'PlugInstall --sync' +qa
 ```

-Add the above command to your dot-files in order to automate your `fzf` installation.
+Add the above command to your dot files in order to automate your `fzf` installation.

 ---